List of mammals of Estonia

 This list of mammals of Estonia shows the IUCN Red List status of the mammal fauna occurring in Estonia.
 It is somewhat impoverished compared to that of southern and central Europe due to the short period since the last ice age.
 Native species are considered to be those which are today present in the country.
 There are no endemic mammal species in Estonia.
 The list follows Moks et al. (2015) with later additions.

-The following tags are used to highlight each species' conservation status as assessed on the IUCN Red List published by the International Union for Conservation of Nature:
+The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

+Order: Artiodactyla (even-toed ungulates)

+The even-toed ungulates are ungulates whose weight is borne about equally by the third and fourth toes, rather than mostly or entirely by the third as in perissodactyls.
+There are about 220 artiodactyl species, including many that are of great economic importance to humans.